 Each design starts with background research and interviews with women in the particular career, we want to ensure our dolls showcase rather than stereotype professions.
 Once designed our doll illustrations are printed locally onto a super soft thick fabric which is machine washable and fade proof.
 Then they are sewn and stuffed with squishy eco filling made from 100% recycled plastic bottles.

 From my family to yours – I hope you enjoy our range of inspiring soft plush dolls

-All our dolls are lovingly hand made in Australia.
+UPDATE!
+We recently relocated from Brisbane to Auckland and so now All our dolls are lovingly hand made in New Zealand